paynl/woocommerce-plugin/readme.txt

 8. One platform for all payments.

 == Changelog ==
+= 3.15.0 =
+Test mode expanded with IP check
-= 3.14.5 =
+Auto-void added for AUTHORIZE transaction when order is cancelled = 3.14.5 =
 Added support for WooCommerce Blocks
 = 3.14.4 =